ALCOVE CHAPBOOKS

 A Natural Man, Reggie Scott Young

-From June 30—August 15, 2023, we will accept submissions of unpublished chapbooks of prose.
+The Alcove Chapbook Series Contest opens for submissions annually.
+We announce the dates in our newsletter and on our social media platforms.
 The competition is open to new, emerging, and established writers.
 The winner will receive book publication, a $250 honorarium, and 25 copies of their book.
-All submissions will be considered for publication and finalists selected for publication will receive 10 copies of their books.
-There is a nonrefundable $15 fee.
+All submissions will be considered for publication.
+There is a nonrefundable $18 fee.

 What we seek to publish